GLOBAL MARKETS-Stocks, euro rise on jobs, better Europe view

 By Herbert Lash

-NEW YORK, May 10 (Reuters) - Global stocks rose for the first time in seven sessions on Thursday on relatively encouraging U.S. jobs data and improved investor sentiment regarding Europe’s festering debt crisis.
+NEW YORK, May 10 (Reuters) - Global stocks rose for the first time in seven sessions o n T hursday after relatively encouraging U.S. jobs data and as investor sentiment improved regarding Europe’s festering debt crisis.

 Investors also used a recent streak of declines to step into the markets, lifting the euro against the dollar for the first time in nine sessions and snapping a six-day losing streak for the Dow Jones industrial average.

-The Spanish government effectively took over Bankia SA , one of Spain’s biggest banks, late on Wednesday and said more measures to strengthen its ailing banks would be announced on Friday.
+The Spanish government effectively took over Bankia SA , one of Spain’s biggest banks, late o n W ednesday and said more measures to strengthen its ailing banks would be announced on Fri day in a move to end a four-year banking crisis.

-Also feeding risk appetite was an agreement late Wednesday by the board of the European Financial Stability Facility to release a scheduled payment to Greece, allowing the country to meet near-term bond redemptions.
+In addition, Greece late on Wednesday averted an imminent funding crisis after the board of the European Financial Stability Facility agreed to release a scheduled payment.

-Euro zone officials on Thursday said countries in the bloc are prepared to keep financing Greece until a new government is formed, whether one emerges from Sunday’s election or if new elections have to be held next month.
+The 4.2 billion euro allocation allows the country to meet near-term bond redemptions, helping the euro stabilize after an eight-day sell-off.

-“You are seeing traders and investors come into some of these very oversold sectors and buying on the dips.
-Then suddenly, the people who are scared decide to start selling into it,” said Paul Mendelsohn, chief investment strategist at Windham Financial Services in Charlotte, Vermont.
+“The EFSF commitment of more funds to Greece will give the country enough cash until the summer, which is helping risk sentiment, but also leaves plenty of time for the political crisis to play out,” said Camilla Sutton, chief currency strategist at Scotia Capital in Toronto.

-In Europe, the FTSE Eurofirst index of top regional shares closed 0.45 percent higher at 1,019.05.
+The FTSE Eurofirst index of top European shares closed 0.45 percent higher at 1,019.05.

-Oil traded slightly below $113 per barrel as dealers weighed the impact of Chinese trade data on the global economy against the encouraging U.S. jobs figures.
+Oil traded around $113 per barrel as dealers weighed the impact of Chinese trade data on the global economy against the encouraging U.S. jobs figures.

 Signs of a long-expected downturn in China finally appeared in trade data, with weaker-than-expected exports and stalling headline import growth signaling that government spending is crucial to keeping the Chinese economy humming.

-Rising supply from the Organisation of Petroleum Exporting Countries added to downward pressure on crude.
+Rising supply from the Organization of Petroleum Exporting Countries added to downward pressure on crude.
 OPEC’s monthly report said oil supply was plentiful and in excess of market requirements.